Watermark Specific Diagram Page Using GroupDocs.Watermark for Java

 Protecting your diagrams is crucial, especially when it involves safeguarding intellectual property or ensuring proper attribution.
-This comprehensive tutorial guides you through using GroupDocs.Watermark for Java to add both text and image watermarks to specific pages in your diagram files.
-By the end of this guide, you’ll be able to:
+In this tutorial you’ll learn how to watermark specific diagram page with GroupDocs.Watermark for Java, whether you need to add watermark to diagram as text or add image watermark java‑style logos.
+By the end of this guide you’ll be able to:

 • Seamlessly add text watermarks to chosen diagram pages.